iktakahiro/slclogger/README.md

 )

 func something() error {
-	return errors.New("an error has occured")
+	return errors.New("an error has occurred")
 }

 func main() {